About Our Alaskan Malamute Puppies

 Final payment cannot be made via Paypal and must be received 2 weeks prior to 8 week old “pick up” date (when pups are 6 weeks old) and fully cleared.

-You will receive either a digital or handwritten receipt for each payment.
+You will receive either a digital or handwritten confirmation for each payment.

-*Please NOTE: If you make a payment/deposit using PayPal, there are still NO REFUNDS for these transactions.
-PayPal does NOT supersede our BUYER CONTRACT or policies on refunds.
-If you choose to request a refund via PayPal at any time throughout our transaction, we will have no choice but to pursue legal action for damages.
-Only in rare and very specific circumstances, as outlined in our puppy policy, will we issue refunds.
-Please be sure you are fully aware and accept these terms PRIOR to sending in a deposit.
+*Please NOTE: If you make a payment/deposit using PayPal, there are still NO REFUNDS.
+PayPal does NOT supersede the terms of our WRITTEN AGREEMENT or policies on refunds.
+If you choose to request a refund via PayPal at any time, we will have no choice but to pursue legal action for damages.
+Please be sure you are fully aware and accept the terms of our agreement PRIOR to sending in a deposit.

-There is no obligation to any litter.
+There is never an obligation to any litter.
 If pups are born, and you don’t connect with any of the pups in that litter, your deposit will simply move onto the next litter.
-This may require you to wait for up to a year for more litters to be born.
+This may require you to wait another 6 months to a year for more litters to be born.

 We would rather you wait for the right pup, than to purchase a pup that you are not fully committed to.

-We are under no obligation to “sell” a pup to anyone we do not feel comfortable selling to.
+We are under no obligation to offer a pup to anyone we do not feel comfortable with.
 This should be a very rare circumstance, but if that were to ever happen, any and all deposits would be returned.
 This is one of the only times where a deposit (s) would be refunded.

 Although we do not conduct background checks or require proof of any certain living arrangements or other “criteria”, we do reserve the FULL RIGHT to turn away anyone we feel is not qualified to own one of our babies.
-If that decision is ever made after receiving a payment (s), that is also one of the only rare times a refund will be given.
+If that decision is ever made after receiving a deposit or payments (s), that is also one of the only rare times a refund will be given.
 These dogs deserve FOREVER homes, and homes that provide a safe and loving environment.
 If you cannot make this commitment, then please do NOT consider one of our babies.
 If you live in an apartment or rent your home, you MUST be sure that you are allowed to have an Alaskan Malamute, and understand that these dogs require an active lifestyle and cannot be expected to constantly exist within the confines of 4 walls.
-This is an arctic working dog breed, and although beautiful and highly sought after, they are not meant to live solely indoors.
+You need to understand that they can be intimidating to others and require strong leadership and training.
+This is an arctic working dog breed, and although beautiful and highly sought after, they are not meant to live solely indoors or without proper training.

 Breeding Rights and AKC Registration – UPDATED

 We do not offer breeding rights or limited AKC registration with the standard purchasing of our pups.
 All of our adult dogs who are/will produce litters are registered with the AKC.
-Information on all our dogs, and their lineages, can be found here on our website, as well as our partner, Snow Pack Alaskan Malamute’s website.
+Information on all our dogs, and their lineages, can be found here on our website, as well as Snow Pack Alaskan Malamute’s website.
 We cannot give copies of pedigrees or registration certificates of parents unless we have proof of neutering or spaying.
 We can show you the paperwork in person, but cannot provide physical copies.
 There are many unscrupulous individuals looking to breed without going through the proper channels, and we must protect ourselves and our lines from being stolen and/or abused.
 Our puppies are sold as companions only.
-Due to the nature of these types of purchases, it is not necessary to register puppies in order to prove their pedigree, and because we do not force or require proof of neutering or spaying in exchange for papers, it is much safer and healthier for puppies.
-Early spaying and neutering has been directly linked to adverse long term health complications – do NOT let anyone tell you otherwise.
-To us, the health and well-being of our pups is much more important than a piece of paper which ultimately provides nothing of real value unless you are looking to breed.
-For breeders who may be interested, please contact us directly for information regarding AKC full registration for breeding purposes.
+Due to the nature of these types of purchases, it is not necessary to register puppies in order to prove their pedigree.
+If AKC limited registration is requested, there is an additional fee, and you must wait until the puppy has been spay/neutered before those papers will be given.
+Proof of spay and neuter along with contact information of veterinarian who performs the surgery must be provided.
+We suggest waiting until the pup reaches sexual maturity, approx 17 months, before spay/neuter.
+For breeders who may be interested, please contact us directly for information regarding pedigree information and AKC full registration for breeding purposes.

 PLEASE KNOW we do not just hand out breeding rights to just anyone.
-We go through an extensive process when deciding to offer breeding rights as we have a commitment to our line, the breed itself, and to our fellow breeders we have come to know and work with.
+We go through an extensive process when deciding to offer breeding rights as we have a commitment to these lines, the breed itself, and to our fellow breeders we have come to know, respect, and work with.
 Breeding these dogs is challenging and requires an ethical and experienced approach.
 Thank you for respecting our values and our position regarding these types of inquiries.
 If we agree to offer breeding rights, please know there is an additional fee and possibly additional terms.

 Our dogs will NEVER know a life where profit means more than their own well-being and happiness.

 If you purchase a puppy from us, and then decide that you cannot properly care for him/her during any point in time, ALWAYS contact us first before the health or well-being of the dog is affected, or before bringing the dog to a shelter or giving him/her to someone who may not be able to properly provide care.
-Failure to do so puts you in direct breach of contract per the terms of our agreement.
+Failure to do so puts you in direct breach of the terms of our agreement.
 When re-homing a Mal, there are many things to consider, for the sake of everyone involved.
 Allow us to help you in the process, and if possible, we will accept the dog back into our own care.
 Many times people will just sell a Mal they can no longer care for, hoping to recoup some of the monetary investment they have made.
 Let me assure you, this is not always in the best interest of the Malamute.
 No animal is “without rights”, please know this as a FACT, not merely a belief.
+If you are interested in helping a rescue, there are times where we are looking for qualified re-home opportunities for Mals that we come to learn about.
+These are often not our pups, and we do not assume any liability for any re-home.
+Re-homes are only offered to those with verifiable experience with the breed, and only to homes that meet any specific special needs requirements.
 The goal is to provide these dogs with a safe, healthy, and well-balanced FOREVER HOME.
 That is, and always should be, the 1st priority of any animal owner.

 Upcoming Litters and Available Puppies